AdityaaRavi/AdityaaRavi/README.md

 ## Hey there! 👋
-I'm currently a Software Engineer on the Identity team at [PayPal](https://paypal.com), where I work on high-traffic backend services that serve as the **system of record (SoR)** for user data.
+I'm currently a Software Engineer on the Identity team at [Zip](www.zip.com).

+Before that, I was a SWE in the Identity team at [PayPal](https://paypal.com), where I worked on high-traffic backend services that serve as the **system of record (SoR)** for user data.

 I'm passionate about **AI** and **Full-Stack Development**, and always eager to explore how technology can create meaningful impact.